-This is one of the castles in France near Paris that you definitely should visit.
+This is one of the French castles near Paris that you definitely should visit.
 It’s an often overlooked Chateau with lots of history dating back to as far as the 14th century.

 It was used by French kings for more than 400 years, and it is heavily characterized by its tall keep.